-The following graph compares the Company's cumulative total shareholder return for the five most recently completed financial years beginning with the financial year-ended December 31, 2018, based on an investment of \$100 in the Company at the start of that period.
-During the period, the total cumulative shareholder return for \$100 was \$170 or 170%, as compared to \$35 or 35% for the S&P/TSX Composite Index.
-The Company's CGCC takes into consideration the performance of the Company's common shares as an element of executive compensation.
+The following graph compares the Company's cumulative total shareholder return for the five most recently completed financial years beginning with the financial year-ended December 31, 2020, based on an investment of \$100 in the Company at the start of that period.
+During the period, the total cumulative shareholder return for \$100 was \$311 or 350%, as compared to \$45 or 45% for the S&P/TSX Composite Index.
+The Company's CGCC takes into consideration the performance of the Common Shares as an element of executive compensation.